 4. Sun protection

-5. Working from home expenses
+5. Costs associated with working from home

 6. A four-legged employee

 The cost of purchasing a dog is not deductible for tax purposes; however, if the dog is used for protection or is essential on a farm, you may be able to deduct the expense of providing for and caring for the dog.
 This covers the cost of food, veterinary care, and any other supplies or equipment you may require.

 There are undoubtedly innumerable courses, seminars, webinars, and other chances available, no matter what field you work in, for either learning new skills or keeping up to date on industry standards.
 You are eligible to deduct the cost of the course as a self-education expense provided that it contributes to the advancement of either your professional career or the skills of your workforce.

 If you pay for someone to come clean your office or workplace, this is considered a work-related expense and can therefore be claimed as a deduction.
 This also covers the cost of cleaning instruments (like a vacuum cleaner), so you should be sure to save the receipts for those as well.

 You can deduct from your taxable income any premiums that you pay for an income protection insurance policy since they are considered claimable expenses.
 When you file your taxes, you need to make sure to include them.